-Natural hazards like floods, sea surges or earthquakes are some of the most dangerous threats both to human lives and infrastructures.
-Throughout history, strategies to manage the risks connected to natural hazards have been devised, and still at present these risks cannot be eliminated, but must be managed and planned for.
-A key step in the management of risks is the estimation of the frequency of events of large magnitude, which is needed to assess the likelihood of severe damages happening in specific areas.
-However by definition, very large events happen rarely and there are consequently few records available to perform such estimation.
-This is particularly true when the estimation is based on systematic measures of the process of interest, which might cover a period of time much shorter than the time scale at which one would imagine to actually record very rare events, such as events happening less frequently than once every 100 years.
-The statistical models typically used to estimate the frequencies of rare events are based on extreme value theory, which provides some general asymptotic results on the behaviour of events of great magnitude.
-Moreover the methods generally used in the estimation procedure make an attempt to use as much data as is available.
-For example regional methods, which pool together the information of a large number of stations are used to estimate the frequency of large storm surges (Bernardara et al., 2011) and floods (Hosking and Wallis, 1997).
+Wallis 1997).
 Alternatively, it would be possible to augment the data available at the time of analysis by including not only the systemically measured data, but also additional data from past events on which some information is still available from historical records or evidence in the landscape.
-This approach has been shown to greatly reduce the uncertainty of estimates at sites of interest for different natural hazards like coastal water levels (e.g. Bulteau et al., 2015), volcanic eruptions (e.g. Coles and Sparks, 2006) and peak river flow (e.g. Macdonald et al., 2014).
+This approach has been shown to greatly reduce the uncertainty of estimates at sites of interest for different natural hazards like coastal water levels (e.g. Bulteau et al. 2015), volcanic eruptions (e.g. Coles and Sparks 2006) and peak river flow (e.g. Macdonald et al. 2014).
 This study gives some results on the estimation of a specific quantity needed when fitting statistical models on data series of historical and systematic records, namely the time of coverage of the historical record.
 Although this quantity can often be retrieved in the investigation which leads to the construction of the historical record, it is in some cases unknown, so that an estimated value needs to be used instead.
 In the remainder of this paper the focus will be the use of historical records in flood frequency estimation applications, but the results could be useful in any situation in which historical data would be used to improve an estimate of the frequency of rare events and no clear information can be retrieved on the actual historical period covered by the non-systematic data.
-Statistical models for inference are presented in Section 2, with extreme value modeling briefly discussed in Section 2.2.
-Section 3 introduces the model used to include historical data in extreme value frequency estimation, while the different estimators for the coverage of the historical record are presented in Section 4.
-The performance of these estimators is investigated by means of a simulation study in Section 5 while Section 6 shows an application for the assessment of the rarity of large floods for a gauging station in the UK which recently experienced a record breaking event.
-Finally, Section 7 gives a brief summary and discussion of the results.
+Statistical models for inference are presented in Sect.
+2, with extreme value modeling briefly discussed in Sect.
+2.2.
+Section 3 introduces the model used to include historical data in extreme value frequency estimation, while the different estimators for the coverage of the historical record are presented in Sect.
+4. The performance of these estimators is investigated by means of a simulation study in Sect.
+5 while Sect.
+6 shows an application for the assessment of the rarity of large floods for a gauging station in the UK which recently experienced a record breaking event.
+Finally, Sect.
+7 gives a brief summary and discussion of the results.

-2 Statistical Models
+2 Statistical models

 Broadly speaking, statistical inference aims at characterising the behaviour of a process of interest using some relevant sample of data.
 It is typically assumed that the available sample is representative of the process of interest (e.g. large floods) so that it can be used to infer properties of the stochastic distribution of the process.
-It is generally assumed that the process under study follows a certain known distribution f, parametrised by some parameters $\boldsymbol{\theta} = (\theta_1, \ldots, \theta_d)$ whose values are unknown.
-Finding estimates of the distribution parameters $\boldsymbol{\theta}$ gives a full description of the behaviour of the process under study.
+It is generally assumed that the process under study follows a certain known distribution f, parametrised by some parameters $\theta = (\theta_1, \ldots, \theta_d)$ whose values are unknown.
+Finding estimates of the distribution parameters θ gives a full description of the behaviour of the process under study.

-In the simplest case it is assumed that each element x_i in the sample $\boldsymbol{x} = (x_1, \ldots, x_n)$ is a realisation of independent and identically distributed (i.i.d.) random variables X_i , whose probability distribution function is a certain $f(x_i, \boldsymbol{\theta})$.
-In the following subsection some methods commonly used to estimate the parameter vector $\boldsymbol{\theta}$ are discussed.
-These methods have long been established and are discussed in most introductory book to statistical inference (e.g. Rice, 2006); only some basic details are provided here as a reference.
+In the simplest case it is assumed that each element x_i in the sample $\mathbf{x} = (x_1, ..., x_n)$ is a realisation of independent and identically distributed (i.i.d.) random variables X_i ,